Private Lesson Studio Policies

 *If there is a financial concern, please reach out directly to the band director for potential scholarships available.
 If you just need to break up the payments, please address me directly so that we can work out an arrangement.

 The required materials for private lessons will be determined in their first lesson, after skill level and needs are determined.
 At this point there will be at least one method book, and if applicable, solo repertoire.
 For performances, due to copyright laws, students cannot perform from photocopies, so the purchase of some music will be required.
 As your student progresses, more music will be required, but with the large amount of music in the public domain, I will use that as a music source as needed.
-I currently use the Marvin C. Howe method books, but can be flexible if a student already owns another book that is not associated with large group band books.
+I currently use Recipe for Success by Houghton & Nye, and Marvin C. Howe method books, but can be flexible if a student already owns another book that is not associated with large group band books.

 I expect each student to have an instrument and for it to be in good working condition.
 I discuss with students how to care for and handle the horn so that it stays in good working order.
 However, as with all machines, horns need regular maintenance (oiling rotors, greasing slides, yearly cleaning), and occasionally break down, despite the most meticulous of owners.
 I cannot make major repairs to horns, but I can help diagnose any horn problems and fix what I am qualified to do, but will help find a repair person when one is needed.